-Where Was I Exposed to Asbestos?
+Where Was I Exposed?

 People who served in the United States military between 1940 and 1980 have a heightened risk of developing health problems due to asbestos exposure.
 However, veterans who served more recently are also at risk, as it took years for the military to remove or replace asbestos products.
-Veterans who served in Afghanistan and Iraq may have also been exposed to asbestos in buildings there.
+Veterans who served in Afghanistan and Iraq may have also been exposed to the carcinogen in buildings there.

 So far, tens of thousands of veterans have been diagnosed with asbestos-related diseases.
 And those numbers are expected to rise, due to the long latency period of cancers like mesothelioma.
 The term “latency period” refers to the time between exposure to a carcinogen (in this case asbestos) and the appearance of symptoms.
 It usually takes decades for asbestos fibers to create the scarring that leads to malignant mesothelioma tumors, meaning that more veterans will likely be diagnosed with asbestos-caused illnesses in the future, despite the fact that asbestos use has decreased.

-Air Force veterans and asbestos
+Air Force Veterans and Asbestos